tanvi789/CucumberPracticeProject/README.md

 ###  Test Automation environment setup

     1. Ensure that you have installed InteliJ Idea
-    2. Once you have installed IDEA install Cucumber for Scala
+    2. Once you have installed IDEA install Cucumber for Java plugin
     3. Clone this repo.
     4. Import the project in InteliJ